WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 1,000 customers in its queue.

 Let's look at some methods for handling overload.
-We'll see that the methods available depend on changing the arrival rate or changing the queuing space.
+We'll see that the methods available depend on changing changing the queuing space, the Departure Rate, and/or the Arrival Rate.

-## Solution 1: Add more queue space to a single machine
+## Solution 1: Add more queue space

 If an application's buffer gets full, just add more space.
 Most modern operating systems will do this for you, via the wonderful magic